Strength and Conditioning Coach, Japan Women’s Rugby Union Team & Japan Under 20 Men’s Rugby Union Team, Tokyo, Japan

 Learning from the best

-Being able to learn from experts in his field has been one of the highlights of his studies, Wataru says.
+Being able to learn from experts in his field was one of the highlights of his studies, Wataru says.

 The confidence to succeed